global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 permalink: /game_e/
 ---

-# Rainfall-runoff modelling game on *Scratch*
+# **SplashTune!**

+(Scratch-based PLAyble Simulator for Hydrograph Tuning)

 [Japanese version is here](../game/)

-#### Learn hydrological processes through game!
+#### Learn hydrological processes through a game!
-The mechanisms of water dynamics through rainfall on land to water runoff to rivers is called  **rainfall-runoff process.** We have created a **rainfall-runoff modeling game** that allows you to enjoyably learn this process through simulation.
+The mechanisms of water dynamics through rainfall on land to water runoff to rivers is called  **rainfall-runoff process.** We have created **"SplashTune"** a rainfall-runoff modeling game that allows you to enjoyably learn this process through simulation.

 Please change the surface conditions of the rainfall-runoff model and match the simulated runoff patterns to the "targets" runoff pattern.

 Let's learn about the rainfall-runoff process through playing the game.
 Press the green flag button to start the game.
-(Note: Sound will be played.)

 <iframe src="https://scratch.mit.edu/projects/1104059304/embed" allowtransparency="true" width="720" height="460" frameborder="0" scrolling="no" allowfullscreen></iframe>
-Scratch Rainfall-Runoff Modeling Game (v2.1)<br>
+SplashTune (v2.2)<br>
 [Access to source code on Scratch webpage: https://scratch.mit.edu/projects/1104059304](https://scratch.mit.edu/projects/1104059304/)<br>

 ### Rules and How to Play